Saptarshi07/Coupled-Social-and-Land-Dynamics/README.md

 for baseline projections (indicated by 0 0 0) under SSP3 population and income scenario at the yield scenario of f = 0.4

+For questions please contact owner of repository or email at s24pal@uwaterloo.ca